BHodl/cyphernode/doc/API.v0.md

 ```
 ### Get Bitcoin hashrare per seconds.
 Optional block parameter. (called by your application)

-Return block height and the hashrate per seconds of block.
-Default is the last best block, but can specify block height.
+Return the hashrate per seconds of a single block.
+Default is the last block, but can specify block height.

 ```http
 GET http://cyphernode:8888/getblockhashps